konfuzio-ai/konfuzio-sdk/docs/dvui/modes.md

 ![docid.png](./images/docid.png)

-You can create an environment variables file `.env` on the root of the repository based on the [`.env.example`](https://github.com/konfuzio-ai/konfuzio-capture-vue/blob/main/.env.example) for specifying various options, especially the API endpoint, the user Token, the Document id and Category to load, and the default language of the app.
+You can create an environment variables file `.env` on the root of the repository based on the [`.env.example`](https://github.com/konfuzio-ai/konfuzio-capture-vue/blob/main/.env.example) for specifying various options, especially the API endpoint, the user Token, the Document id and Category to load (optional), and the default language of the app.

 Please be aware that any variable in the `.env` will have priority from the variables defined in the `index.html`.